 Raclette cheese is a semi-firm, salted cheese made with cow's milk.
 It has a very distinctive pleasant, aromatic smell with a creamy texture, similar to Gruyere cheeses.

-3) Fondue Savoyarde
+3. Fondue Savoyarde

 The diots are Savoyard sausages that are either natural, smoked, or have a distinctive cabbage flavour.
 You can cook these sausages however you want but traditionally they are cooked in wine, either red or white and onions and served with crozets or polenta.

-Where to go?
-You can also find this speciality in most “boulangerie’s” in the Savoy area.
-(Or follow Caro Blackwell's recipe to make your own St Genix at home!)
+(Follow Caro Blackwell's recipe to make your own St Genix at home!)

-9) Gateau de Savoie
+9. Gateau de Savoie

-10) Le Genepi
+10. Le Genepi